 - 24. The relevant EU legal framework for VVAs is in the first instance the GDPR, as processing of personal data belongs to the core function of the VVAs.
 In addition to the GDPR, the e-Privacy Directive sets a specific standard for all actors who wish to store or access information stored in the terminal equipment of a subscriber or user in the EEA. - 25.
 In accordance with the definition of "terminal equipment", smartphones, smart TVs and similar IoT devices are examples for terminal equipment.
-Consequently, VVAs should be considered as "terminal equipment" and the provisions of Article 5(3) e-Privacy Directive apply whenever information in the VVA is stored or accessed. - 26.
+Even if VVAs in themselves are a software services, they always operate through a physical device such as a smart speaker or a smart TV.
+VVAs use electronic communications networks to access these physical devices that constitute "terminal equipment" in the sense of the e-Privacy Directive.
+Consequently, the provisions of Article 5 (3) e-Privacy Directive apply whenever VVA stores or accesses information in the physical device linked to it. - 26.
 Any processing operations of personal data following the aforementioned processing operations, including processing personal data obtained by accessing information in the terminal equipment, must also have a legal basis under Article 6 GDPR in order to be lawful. - 27.
 Since the controller, when seeking consent for storing or gaining of access to information pursuant to Article 5(3) e-Privacy Directive, will have to inform the data subject about all the purposes of the processing (meaning the "subsequent processing") including any processing following the aforementioned operations consent under Article 6 GDPR will generally be the most adequate legal basis to cover the subsequent processing of the personal data.
 Hence, consent will likely constitute the legal basis both for the storing and gaining of access to information already stored and the processing of personal data following the aforementioned processing operations.
 Indeed, when assessing compliance with Article 6 GDPR, one should take into account that the processing as a whole involves specific activities for which the EU legislature has sought to provide additional protection.
-Moreover, controllers must take into account the impact on data subjects' rights when identifying the appropriate lawful basis in order to respect the principle of
+Moreover, controllers must take into account the impact on data subjects' rights when identifying the appropriate lawful basis in